 Some analysts express cautious optimism with predictions in the $1,400-$1,500 per ounce range for 2014 and 2015.
 Others believe the imminent removal of the Fed's stimulus package will finally spur a greater economic recovery, raise interest rates, and make gold less desirable.
 Theoretically, inflation will eventually kick in and make gold more attractive, but probably not until there is a significant downward adjustment in price.

-We are not gold experts, and you should not invest based solely on our opinions.
+We are not gold experts, and you should not invest in gold based solely on our opinions.
 However, it seems to us that some of the rise since 2005 is warranted by economic conditions, but there is still relative overvaluation to be dealt with.
 Assuming the economy slowly grows over the next few years, interest rates will also rise slowly, and gold will either stay static or drop slowly over that time.
 Of course, this is an election year, and it is always possible that a rash government policy will have unintended consequences in either direction.

 Gold still has a place in many investor portfolios – but if you're holding bullion, it may be the wrong time to add more.
 For it appears the biggest gold bull market in recent history is itself now history.